ethereum-oasis-op/oasis-open-project/SPONSORSHIP-INFO.md

 # Become an EEA Community Projects Sponsor

 EEA Community Projects are supported by an international alliance of organizations committed to advancing the open source development of interoperability standards for the Ethereum community.
-New members are welcome.
+New sponsors are welcome.
+You do not need to be a current [EEA member](https://entethalliance.org/eea-members/) to sponsor EEA Community Projects.

-The main reason to sponsor EEA Community Projects is to ensure your organization--and the world--can reap the benefits of high-quality specifications that facilitate Ethereum’s longevity, interoperability, and ease of integration.
+The main reason to become a sponsor is to ensure your organization--and the world--can reap the benefits of high-quality specifications that facilitate Ethereum’s longevity, interoperability, and ease of integration.

 [EEA Community Projects Sponsors](https://github.com/eea-oasis/managed-open-project/blob/master/SPONSORS.md) are recognized for their leadership in several ways.